For some people cheating is as simple as getting intimate with someone else.

 Here's what people think counts as cheating and what doesn't.

-Ashley Madison (a dating site for people who are already married), polled members to determine which actions are considered adulterous.
+A dating site for people who are already married polled members to determine which actions are considered adulterous.

 Forming a deep emotional bond with someone else was considered the biggest betrayal, by 55 per cent of those surveyed.

 This was followed by sending naked pictures or erotic messages to someone else.

 Almost 30 per cent of people asked think maintaining an online dating profile is adulterous - as is spending time with an ex.

 For other people more subtle actions are classed as cheating, like casual flirting, going out to dinner with someone of the opposite sex, talking to their ex or fantasizing about someone else - but these were in the minority.